techjoomla/docs.github.io/README.md

 ## Understanding repos

 1. This repo containts the source code of the docs https://github.com/techjoomla/docs.github.io
 2. This repo has the static files generated for the docs https://github.com/techjoomla/techjoomla.github.io

 Repo 1. is where you will work on

-## Fork and clone repos on local machine
+## Fork and clone https://github.com/techjoomla/docs.github.io on local machine

 1. Fork repo https://github.com/techjoomla/docs.github.io
 2. Git clone your fork to your machine.
 Command Syntax - `git clone fork-link`